Renewable Energy Certificate and Green Power Markets

 Status of Green Power Marketing

+SEAC analysts Jenny Heeter, Ksenia Kuskova-Burns, and consultant, Kathy Belyeu, published Status and Trends in the U.S. Voluntary Green Power Market (2013 Data).
 With voluntary green power markets, consumers and institutions voluntarily purchase renewable energy to match their electricity needs.
 Voluntary action provides a revenue stream for renewable energy projects and raises consumer awareness of the benefits of renewable energy.
-These markets continued to exhibit growth and stimulate renewable energy development in 2012.
+These markets continued to exhibit growth and stimulate renewable energy development in 2013.

-The voluntary green power market totaled more than 48 million MWh in 2012, with about 1.9 million customers participating.
+The voluntary green power market totaled more than 62 million MWh in 2013, with about 5.4 million customers participating.
 The supply continues to be dominated by wind, though solar is increasing its share of utility green pricing programs.
-Prices for voluntary renewable energy certificates (RECs) increased to above $1/MWh.
+Prices for voluntary renewable energy certificates (RECs) increased to above $1.20/MWh.

 Green Power Network